cbaggers/gl-to-sexp/README.md

 # gl-to-sexp

-Making tools that understand GL are generally a pain as there is no up to date, machine readable version of the spec.
+Making tools that understand GLSL are generally a pain as there is no up to date, machine readable version of the spec.

 This is a wip fix to that problem.

 Thanks to docs.gl it is now easy to get hold of version of the spec with a single file for each function.

-The goal is to write simple scripts to extract all this data into an s-expression that can then be used by other languages and tools.

-So far I am focused on glsl but would appreciate any help getting the gl files parsed too.
+This rough script extract data from the spec into sexp and json formats.

 Requirements
 ============